 Here are a few tips to do just that.
 First, we’ll show you how to do it manually, one by one, later we’ll explain how a consumer insights platform can make the process a whole lot simpler.

 What is the insight about?
 Each one has to be about a specific topic to be useful.

 Is it about the design?
 Customer support?
 Warranty?
 Or anything you think is important?
 Just find what matters for you and your customers and tag it with that topic.

 How does the customer feel about that particular issue?
 Is it a positive, negative or neutral opinion?

 For instance.
 If the review says something like “I love the product” it may be relevant for our purposes and then it should be categorized.

 If you understand the personality of the author who wrote a review, you get to know the audience that consumes your brand or product better, and then you can adapt your messaging and communications accordingly.

-Of course, this is not an easy-to-do thing, especially when it comes to big amounts of text data.
+Of course, this is not an easy-to-do thing, especially when it comes to large amounts of text data.
 Luckily artificial intelligence supported technologies, for example Symanto Insights Platform, are offering automated solutions for qualitative text analytics, including unique psychographic insights to help you understand the personalities of your consumers.

 Once you have the information you need, what follows is all a matter of numbers.